Epiforge/Extensions/Epiforge.Extensions.Expressions/README.md

 What is not free is construction.
 Building the machine means building an observable expression for every element the query touches, and that is proportional to the size of the collection.
 So build a query once and hold onto it.
 Do not build one per frame, per request, or per keystroke.
 The bargain is that you pay up front and then stop paying to read.

+The same goes for the lambdas you hand it.
+The observer optimizes, analyzes and compiles a lambda once and remembers the result by the instance you gave it, not by what the lambda says, and a lambda written inline is a new instance every time that line runs.
+So when you build queries over many collections, a query per row or per entity, keep each selector and predicate in a `static readonly` field and pass the same one every time.
+Over 256 one-element collections, `ObserveWhere` given a held predicate took 239 μs, and given the same predicate written inline, 10,471 μs.

 Reading is also cheaper than being told.
 A query subscribes to the one it is built on only while something is subscribed to it, and a filtered query works out where a change landed, and describes it, only when something will receive that description.
 So subscribe when you need to be told what changed, and simply read the query when you only need its answer to be right.

 Which is also how to decide whether you want one.
 If you compute a result once and move on, plain LINQ is cheaper and simpler, and you should use it.
 If a result has to stay correct across a long run of small changes, such as a list someone is looking at, a running total, or a filter someone is typing into, that is what these are for.